SmilesGalore/HA-Nuheat-Conductor/README.md

 - Cannot control thermostats that are offline
 - Temperature changes create temporary holds by default (permanent holds must be set via Nuheat app)
 - Polling interval is 5 minutes (real-time updates not available from API)
-- Requires manual enablement of API access by Nuheat support

 ## API Information